AnyChart/docs.anychart.com/Basic_Charts/Box_Chart.md

 #### Median

 A median is a special line across a box.
-Here are methods that allow you to configure the stroke of medians in normal state, on hover, and on select:
+Here are methods that allow you to configure the stroke of medians in the normal state, on hover, and on select:

 * {api:anychart.core.cartesian.series.Box#medianStroke}medianStroke(){api}
 * {api:anychart.core.cartesian.series.Box#hoverMedianStroke}hoverMedianStroke(){api}